AbRahman-ra/psql-notes/README.md

 psql -h localhost -p '<port (default is 5432)>' -U '<postgres_username>' -d '<db_name>'
 ```

-To go back from table to psql user view
+To go back from table to psql user view in the terminal window

 ```bash
 \q